KalebAsratemedhin/KalebAsratemedhin/README.md

 ## Hi there, I'm Kaleb Asratemedhin 👋

-I'm a **full-stack software engineer** and **mobile app developer**, currently studying Software Engineering at **Addis Ababa University**.
+I'm a **full-stack software engineer**, currently studying Software Engineering at **Addis Ababa University**.
 I have a passion for building innovative, efficient, scalable, user-friendly solutions and exploring the latest technologies in the field.
 This GitHub profile is a showcase of my projects, contributions, and experiments in the world of software development.

 ## 🌟 About Me
 - **🌱 Currently Learning:** Advanced JavaScript, React, Next.js, ASP.NET, Docker